xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 Also, the performance of such parsing is questionable.
 Because it needs to try parsing `terminated_statement_list` first till the end (that is, till the closing `'}'`), and if the `terminator` is not there - backtrack and retry via the `unterminated_statement_list` parsing.

 But what does this have to do with our problem?
-Remember, we want to add `pin` attribute to `if` statement parsing to facilitate AST creation for unfinished `if`.
+Remember, we want to add the `pin` attribute to the parsing of the `if` statement to facilitate an AST creation for the unfinished `if`.

 Now, here is the problem.
 If we naively add `pin` to both `terminated_statement_if` and `unterminated_statement_if` we get broken parsing!